ptaconet/modisfast/README.md

 ####################
 ```

-## Why was the `opendapr` package developed ?
+## Context

-`opendapr` provides an entry point to some specific OPeNDAP servers
+opendapr provides an entry point to some specific OPeNDAP servers
 (e.g. MODIS, VNP, GPM or SMAP).
 The development of the package was
 motivated by the following reasons :

   - **Providing a simple and single way in R to download data stored on
     heterogeneous servers** : People that use Earth science data often
     struggle with data access.
-In `opendapr` we propose an easy way to
+In opendapr we propose an easy way to
     download data from various providers in R. What these providers have
     in common is the implementation of OPeNDAP to access their data.
   - **Fastening the data import phase**, especially for long time series